 - you're under the age of 16 or over 60

-- you have unusual symptoms, such as coloured or smelly discharge or sores on the skin around your vagina
+- sores appear on the skin around your vagina

 - you have abnormal vaginal bleeding or pain in your lower tummy